kozikow/kozikow_resume/README.rst

 =======

 I forked the https://github.com/mliu7/latex-moderncv.

-Latex is a typesetting program, frequently used in math and computer science academia.
-See http://www.latex-project.org/ Some additional resume templates can be found at http://linuxandfriends.com/2009/12/28/latex-resume-templates/ The moderncv template is contributed by Xavier Danaux and can be downloaded here: http://tug.ctan.org/tex-archive/macros/latex/contrib/moderncv/
+Latex is a typesetting program.
+See http://www.latex-project.org/

+Some additional latex resume templates can be found at http://linuxandfriends.com/2009/12/28/latex-resume-templates/

+The moderncv template is contributed by Xavier Danaux and can be downloaded here: http://tug.ctan.org/tex-archive/macros/latex/contrib/moderncv/

 Prerequisites